 Change Your Perspective:

 Resources are not limited in the way we believe they are, within our current paradigm.
-Re-thinking the efficiency of the way we do things and can uncover untapped resources for everyone.
+Re-thinking the efficiency of the way we do things can uncover untapped resources for everyone.
 We are so busy working for minimum wage making a large corporation rich because we are not providing for ourselves.
 If we could meet our needs affordably, we would have the ability to create our own jobs and design our own lifestyles.
 In turn, that would help to equalize the distribution of wealth.
 Economies are the healthiest when small and medium businesses prosper.
 That’s mostly due to big businesses outsourcing production and jobs.

 That’s mostly due to big businesses outsourcing production and jobs.
 In America, we have all the space and natural resources we could possibly need.
 What changes could we benefit from the most?
 The main categories of sufficiency are energy security, job security, and food security.
 All the elements of society require those two things.
 Next, let’s take a look at some real-life applications.

 Providing for oneself primarily requires security in the areas of energy, food, and economy.
 These are all basic human needs.
 As far as energy and shelter go, there are steps you can take to cultivate self-sufficiency.
 Renewable energy and microgrid systems can provide sufficient energy for homes or entire communities.
 Invest in systems that can produce, store, and distribute energy on-site.
 When the power goes out, these energy ‘islands’ stay on.
 Typically, loans are broken down into monthly payments that are no greater than the money saved on electric bills.
 It’s generally affordable and will prevent money lost during blackouts.
-In the least, public service buildings should be equipped with off-grid energy backups.
+At the least, public service buildings should be equipped with off-grid energy backups.

 Of course, this might be out of your control if you are renting your space.
 My advice would be to avoid renting.
 This may not be possible for everyone, but renting is like flushing money down the toilet because there is no investment.
 Your ultimate goal should be owning property that you can control and invest in.